A mass rezoning of much of Bentonville, along with an entirely new development code, was approved by the City Council on Tuesday, April 14.

 There are numerous changes in the new code, but the most significant is the overhaul of the zoning districts themselves.

 Every property in Bentonville has a zoning district that controls what can be built on it.
-City planning staff plan to reduce 24 zoning districts down to 16.
+The new code reduces 24 zoning districts down to 14.

-Currently, zoning is largely organized around what kind of building is allowed on a property — residential, commercial or industrial.
+Previously, zoning was largely organized around what kind of building is allowed on a property — residential, commercial or industrial.

-For example, R-2 allows duplexes, while R-4 allows larger apartment buildings.
-A property might be zoned C-1, C-2 or C-3 depending on the scale of commercial activity allowed.
+For example, R-2 allowed duplexes, while R-4 allowed larger apartment buildings.
+A property might have been zoned C-1, C-2 or C-3 depending on the scale of commercial activity allowed.

-The new code would replace those categories with a smaller set of zoning districts based on how dense and tall development can be, rather than what type of use is allowed.
+The new code replaces those categories with a smaller set of zoning districts based on how dense and tall development can be, rather than what type of use is allowed.

 Transect Districts